If all you know about China is that it has the world’s largest population and the Great Wall, then it’s time to read up!

 - Time Zone: GMT+8, GMT+7, GMT +6, GMT +5, GMT+4

-In late 2009, China overtook Japan as the world’s second largest economy and as of 2011, China’s GDP stands at a massive 7 trillion USD.
+In late 2009, China overtook Japan as the world’s second-largest economy, and today, China’s GDP stands at a massive $14 trillion USD and growing

 It wasn’t always this way though.
 For the longest time, China’s economy was secluded from the rest of the world.